 Talk to your provider at Hatch Chiropractic and Wellness about which injection is right for you!
-Walk-Ins Available or CALL 303-841-7121 to schedule.
+Walk-Ins are Available or CALL 303-841-7121 to schedule.
 All injections can be purchased in singles or packages.
 All packages are Buy 4 get 1 free for a total of 5 injections.

 Vitamin C Injections: Why all the hype?

 Why would you want to get an injection over taking vitamin C orally?
 According to the Linus Pauling Institute, our bodies can only absorb 200-500mg of vitamin C at one time when taken orally.
 When given intramuscularly or intravenously, your body can absorb a much higher amount.
 At Hatch Chiropractic, we know the importance and benefit of vitamin C. We offer intramuscular injections that are safe, effective, and leave you feeling amazing.
-Check out this awesome article below about the amazing benefits of Vitamin C.
+Check out this awesome article below about the amazing benefits of vitamin C.

 7 Impressive Ways Vitamin C Benefits Your Body